saumya/charaka/README.md

 # charaka

 A sample app to manage an office.
-Made with VueJS.

 ## Project setup
 ```